robotology/whole-body-controllers/README.md

 - **NOTE:** it is suggested to install `whole-body-controllers` and most of its dependencies (namely, `YARP`, `icub-main`, `whole-body-estimators`,`icub-gazebo`,`icub-gazebo-wholebody`, `icub-models`, `gazebo-yarp-plugins`, `blockfactory` and `WB-Toolbox` and their dependencies) using the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) (enable `ROBOTOLOGY_USES_GAZEBO`, `ROBOTOLOGY_ENABLE_DYNAMICS`, `ROBOTOLOGY_USES_MATLAB` options).

-- Otherwise, after intalling all the dependencies, **clone the repository** on your pc by running on a terminal `git clone https://github.com/robotology/whole-body-controllers`, or download the repository.
+- Otherwise, after installing all the dependencies, **clone the repository** on your pc by running on a terminal `git clone https://github.com/robotology/whole-body-controllers`, or download the repository.
 Then (on Ubuntu), open a terminal from the folder where you downloaded whole-body-controllers and run:

    ```
    mkdir build